3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

 Second and more importantly, stealing my original images and artwork (also protected by copyright law) by hot-linking is not cool, and consequently steals my bandwidth and resources.
 I actually thought my web host had hotlink protection already enabled, but that wasn’t the case (that’s been rectified now).
 In any event, just because someone makes it easy for you to steal something, doesn’t mean you have the right to do so.

-Likewise, using the same product name can even fall outside the scope of the GPL if you have trademarked them.
+Likewise, using the same product name will fall outside the scope of the GPL if you have a valid trademark, and is actionable by law if you wanted to take it that far.

 Full Recourse